alu0101133201/pipeline_dwarfSpheroidals/README.md

 └── (-) flat_ring_template.txt <br />

 * **checkScripts**: Contains python scripts which are not used by the pipeline.
 They are to be used by the user when checking the data that is going to be reduced (e.g. number of frames, exposure time of frames, airmass-Time plot, etc...)

+* **filters**: Contains the transmittances of the filters needed for the reduction

+* **getFilterCorrection**:  Contains python script to be used directly by the user.
+They allow you to get the colour correction that you need to provide to the pipeline in order to take into account the difference in the filters' shape.

 * **config**: Template for the configuration folder.
 Contains configuration for software used by the pipeline (SExtractor, scamp and swarp mainly).
 It also contains the astrometry file is created here during the pipeline run.
 Usually this has not to be touched.